albina-euregio/albina-server/README.md

 This project uses Transifex for its translations: https://app.transifex.com/albina-euregio/albina-server/dashboard/

+## Database Migrations
+Database migrations are handled by Liquibase.
+To activate automatic deployment of new changesets, make sure that you have the environment variable `ALBINA_DB_RUN_MIGRATION` set to `true`.

+### Liquibase for Automatic Database Migrations

+1. Apply appropriate hibernate annotations in Java source
+2. Generate liquibase changesets (Note: You can also skip steps ii. and iii. and just write the changeset yourself):
+   1. extend `resources/hibernate.cfg.xml` if necessary
+   2. `mvn compile`
+   3. `mvn liquibase:diff` --> this generates the file `resourcees/db/generated_changelog.mariadb.sql`
+   4. check the contents of the file and adapt if necessary.
+Once you are satisfied, rename it and move into appropriate sub-folder under `resources/db`
+3. Deploy changesets in your local test environment:
+   1. run `mvn liquibase:update`, or,
+   2. check that `ALBINA_DB_RUN_MIGRATION=true` and start local server with `mvn jetty:run`
+4. Commit changes to Java source and liquibase changesets together.

+### Tips
+- If you only want changes for a specific table of the database you can use `diffIncludeObjects`.
+E.g.
+` mvn liquibase:diff -Dliquibase.diffIncludeObjects="regions"`
+- The JPA Buddy plugin for Intellij (Ultimate) provides nice GUI features for automatic changeset generation.
+  You can specify a connection to your development database and it will detect when columns are missing and automatically suggest to generate changesets.
+- It is a best practice to specify only one type of change per changeset.
+Doing so avoids failed auto-commit statements that can leave the database in an unexpected state.
+When you deploy your changes, each changeset either succeeds or fails;

 ## Update CHANGELOG (for new releases)

 [git-cliff](https://git-cliff.org/docs/) needs to be installed on your system.